 I love being a therapist.
 I love to learn about how our early experiences shape our patterns and connections.
 I am mystified by the journey of figuring ourselves out and inspired by our resiliency to overcome.

-When I'm not in session I'm taking life slow, or practicing at least.
-Connecting with nature on a walk around my neighborhood, sipping a glass of champagne and planning the next Strength and Sands Retreat (Fiji was EPIC).
+When I'm not in session I'm mentoring the next generation of therapist, hosting a woxmens workshop and planning the next Strength and Sands Retreat (Fiji was EPIC).
+I enjoy taking life slow, or practicing at least and relish in nature on a walk around my neighborhood, sipping a glass of champagne and planning the next Strength and Sands Retreat (Fiji was EPIC).